Keksuccino/docs_fancymenu/docs/text-formatting.md

 Make sure that the HEX color is starting with `#`!

-FancyMenu 3.9.0 also supports common HTML-like color names in this same color formatting code:
+Common HTML-like color names are supported in the same color formatting code:

 ```
 %#red%This text is red!%#%